 Outward Signs of Just Right OCD

 People who suffer from OCD are often caught off guard by the sudden provocation of the feeling.
-People around them may not understand their behavior and it is often difficult for people to explain it.
-For some it may occur intermittently while for others it can be constant.
+People around them may not understand their behavior, and it is often difficult for people to explain it.
+For some it may occur intermittently, while for others it can be constant.

-The common signs of just right OCD are:
+Common signs of just right OCD include:

 - Being late to daily scheduled routine activities